60dimension/IELTS-Vocabularies/Vocabulary04.md

 It says torture and summary execution are common.

-I wouldn't be in favor of income tax cuts.
+I wouldn't be in favour of income tax cuts.

 The vodka was the genuine article.

-The rations that they gave us were meager and inadequate.
+The rations that they gave us were meagre and inadequate.

 An operation of this magnitude is going to be difficult.